Extension Logo

 Protect water quality

-Information and assistance available
+Information and assistance are available

 Many public agencies and organizations work in partnership with shoreland property owners, lake associations, public officials and private enterprises to protect water quality.
-Resources at the local, state and federal level are listed along with how they can help you protect and best manage your shoreland property.
+Resources at the local, state and federal levels are listed along with how they can help you protect and best manage your shoreland property.

 These organizations offer help in different ways: